chanzuckerberg/edu-design-system/docs/COMPONENTS.md

 ### Creating a component

-**NOTE**: Refer to this [Pull Request](https://github.com/chanzuckerberg/edu-design-system/pull/1329) for examples of potential upcoming components.
+**NOTE**: Refer to this [Tag](https://github.com/chanzuckerberg/edu-design-system/tree/upcoming-components) for examples of potential upcoming components.
 If you see one you like, you can use it as a baseline for implementation.

 1. To create a component, run `yarn plop` in the command line.
 2. The command will ask, "What is your component name?"
 Add your component name (you can either type `PageHeader` or `page header` and it will automatically generate the proper casing).